The smart Sortino ratio calculator is an efficient tool that indicates the return of an investment considering its drawdown risk.

 What is the Sortino ratio?

 The Sortino ratio is a statistical tool that investment managers use in portfolio risk analysis.
-It considers the historic assets returns, the risk-free rate, and the negative asset volatility.
+It considers the historic asset returns, the risk-free rate, and the negative asset volatility.
 It indicates how much profit you could earn in exchange for the risk you are taking.

 Wait, negative what? 😨